ibm-cloud-docs/databases-for-postgresql/deploy-instance-sat.md

 # Deployment
 {: #instance-sat}

-`Create` an instance in the Satellite location and verify that a cluster has been created and the instance is provisioning.
-When the service cluster is created, if the corresponding hosts are available then the hosts are typically `auto-assigned` to the cluster.
+**Create** an instance in the Satellite location and verify that a cluster has been created and the instance is provisioning.
+When the service cluster is created, if the corresponding hosts are available then the hosts are typically **auto-assigned** to the cluster.

 ## Cluster Configuration

-- To assign an existing Satellite storage configuration to IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite service, the Satellite location administrator must perform a manual step the fetch the appropriate information from the `application developer`.
+- To assign an existing Satellite storage configuration to IBM Cloud™ Databases for PostgreSQL enabled by IBM Cloud Satellite service, the Satellite location administrator must perform a manual step to fetch the appropriate information from the **application developer**.
 - This should be done using the Satellite CLI, as shown below:

 ```